IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 1. Point your browser to the above URL.
 You'll be taken to the login form.
 Login with user `skywalker` and password `force`.

 1. From the `Shop` tab, add few items to the cart.
-Click on an item and then drag and drop the item into the shopping cart. **Note: You should add multiple items to trigger more logging data to be visualized in the next lab.**
+Click on an item and then drag and drop the item into the shopping cart.

 1. As the items are added, it'll be shown under _Current Shopping Cart_ (on the right side).